runsy/juanchi_website/backend/logs/home_server.md

 module.exports = router;
 ```

-It is the heart of the API that reads the md files and sends them back to the frontend.
+It is the core of the API that reads the md files and sends them back to the frontend.
 How does it read them?
 Very easy, by reading the path.
 For example if the path is juanchi.pro/ideas/log, the file that will be read will be 'log.md'.
 By default, if the path is wrong or does not exist, it will load the main file 'main.md'.

 ## Reading from the Frontend